tommyling90/RL-Matrix-Bandit/README.md

 - TS

 In `defaults`, the `player` parameter specifies the number of players in the game.
 Note that this number MUST match the length of the `algos` param in game.

-Notice the `save_every` parameter.
-Since pickle registers the data every `save_every` steps, if you're running a long experiment, is it HIGHLY recommended to enlarge the `save_every` number accordingly.
-Or else the program would slow down significantly or even crash due to the large amount of files saved when running.

 In `save_folder` parameter, the path entered should always be `Figures/YOUR_FOLDER_NAME` without any `../` preceding.